About Mary Thompson

 Under her leadership of talent management and employee relations, Mary has never had adverse litigation in her entire career.
 Yet Mary believes her greatest accomplishment to be guiding businesses and employees to resolve issues early for their personal, as well as the company’s, success and prosperity.

 Mary believes in social responsibility and giving back to the community.
-She volunteers as a Mentor for Dallas HR Mentorship program and for Dallas HR Department of One, Multiple Sclerosis and North Texas Food Bank supporter, and Chair of the Stonebridge Ranch Community Association Modifications Committee in McKinney.
+She volunteers as a Mentor for Dallas HR Mentorship program and for Dallas HR Department of One, Multiple Sclerosis and North Texas Food Bank supporter.
+She is also Chair of the Stonebridge Ranch Community Association Modifications Committee in McKinney.

 Mary enjoys spending time with her family, traveling, and reading about the history of the oil industry.